Jojo Rabbit: Marketing and release

-In March 2019, distributor Fox Searchlight's parent company 21st Century Fox was acquired by Disney.
+In March 2019, Disney acquired distributor Fox Searchlight's parent company 21st Century Fox.
 As Jojo Rabbit featured mature themes, several Disney executives worried that releasing the film would ruin their reputation as a family-friendly studio; it was also said to be "too edgy" for Disney, as stated in Variety.
 However, they remained optimistic about the film's success, with CEOs Bob Iger and Alan Horn arguing that it has a good message and would diversify their scope.

 To market the film, Fox Searchlight released a scene from the German World War II film Downfall, which had been a popular asset for memes, wherein subtitles would mistranslate the dialogue to something humorous, mostly known as the Angry Hitler meme.
 In the Jojo Rabbit version, Hitler is driven insane with the news of Waititi, a Polynesian Jew, creating a film poking fun at Hitler.
 Additionally, a teaser was released on July 24, 2019, and a trailer was released on September 3, 2019.
 Smith Brothers Media was in charge of making visual advertisements, including posters and web banners, primarily for Australia.
 Due to the film's quirky nature, a "vibrant" theme was chosen to "make the character images 'pop' for potential audiences."
 The poster was unveiled on September 5.